hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 The original font ([MonaSpace](https://monaspace.githubnext.com/)) has [SIL open font license v1.1](https://github.com/githubnext/monaspace/blob/main/LICENSE), which carries over to my modified version.
 So, you're free to use the font in any way that the SIL v1.1 license permits.

 As for the code examples, they are MIT licensed.
 The tiny sandbox web component can be found here: [https://github.com/hlotvonen/tinybox](https://github.com/hlotvonen/tinybox)

+## Source

+The source .glyphs file is [hosted in this GitHub repository](https://github.com/hlotvonen/FontWithASyntaxHighlighter).
+You need [Glyphs 3](https://glyphsapp.com/) to modify it.
+Or possibly with [some scripting](https://forum.glyphsapp.com/t/script-outside-glyphapp/22454).

 ## More examples